romangurevitch/grpc-rest-go/README.md

 `go get github.com/romangurevitch/grpc-rest-go...`

 ## Testing the project:
-Run the following command:
+To build and test the project run `test_and_build.sh` script.

+Alternativley to test the project:

 `go test -v github.com/romangurevitch/grpc-rest-go/...`

 ## Running the project:
-In the root project path:
+To run the project run `run.sh` script.

+Alternativley:

-Running the server:
+To run the the server:

 `go run server/server.go`

-Running the client:
+To run the the client:

 `go run client/client.go`